15 Best Time Tracking Tools for Digital Agencies and Remote Teams in 2026

 - API and Zapier

+Best for: Small trust-based teams who want low-friction tracking.
 Pricing: Free for up to 5 users; Starter from $9/user/month.

-3. Harvest – Best for Client Billing
+4. Harvest, Best for Client Billing

 Harvest is the agency favourite for time tracking that flows directly into client invoices.
 The integration with Forecast for capacity planning makes it useful beyond just hour logging.
 For service-led digital agencies whose entire revenue model depends on accurate hours, Harvest is hard to displace.